OpenZeppelin/relayer-plugin-launchtube/README.md

 4. **Simulation** (if enabled): Simulates transaction and rebuilds with proper resources
 5. **Fee Bumping**: Fund account wraps transaction with fee bump
 6. **Submission**: Sends to Stellar network

-## Error Handling

-Common errors:
-- `No sequence accounts available`: All sequence accounts are in use
-- `sorobanCredentialsSourceAccount is invalid`: Cannot use sequence account in auth
-- `Transaction fee must be equal to the resource fee`: Fee doesn't match simulation
-- `Simulation failed`: Transaction would fail on-chain

 ## License